-- The bearings located on the shaft that helps to maintain radial and axial thrust load clearance.
-A double suction impeller has bearings on both sides (front and back side).
+- The bearings located on the shaft that help maintain radial and axial thrust load clearance.
+A double suction impeller has bearings on both sides (front and back).

-- The sealing which prevents dirt from entering the parts of the pump and ensures protection against fluids.
+- The sealing which prevents dirt and fluids from entering the parts of the pump.

-In single stage pumps, as the device is powered on and the shaft begins to rotate, there are two sets of forces acting on the shaft.
-The first sets of forces are the radial forces created by the unbalanced pressure by the casing design.
-The second sets of forces are the axial forces, part of which is caused by the pressure difference between the part of the shaft directly attached to the back side of the impeller and the front side of the impeller.
+In single stage pumps, as the device powers on and the shaft begins to rotate, two sets of forces act on the shaft (refer to Figure 1).
+The first are radial forces created by unbalanced pressure due to the casing design (recall it widens along the fluid path).
+The second are the axial forces, caused in part by the pressure difference between the shaft where it directly attaches to the back side of the impeller and the front side of the impeller.

-As the fluid gets to the other side of the impeller, that is, the discharge side of the pump, parts of the liquid tend to push against the casing thereby trying to push out the shaft outwards along its axis through the driving unit.
-The pushback force acting along the shaft’s axis also contributes to the axial thrust.
+As the fluid moves to the discharge side of the pump, parts of the liquid tend to push against the casing thereby pushing the shaft outwards along its axis through the driving unit.
+This force acting along the shaft’s axis also contributes to the axial thrust.

-Furthermore, as the shaft rotates and the impellers start to push out fluid, over time dirt particles are deposited on the blades, thereby causing an unbalance in the system.
-This, therefore, generates axial thrust components on the shaft and the motor.
+Other axial forces on the shaft occur with use.
+Over time, fluids carry dirt particles that deposit on the blades, causing an unbalance in the system.
+This generates axial thrust components on the shaft and the motor.

-This effect is also common and more frequent in multistage pumps due to the difference in the pressure between the impellers which causes a misalignment in the total axial balance.
+In multistage pumps axial thrust on the shaft is more common.
+The difference in pressure between multiple impellers further contributes to a misalignment in the total axial balance.